LaVelle Hendricks (Department Head)

 COUN 625 - Research Application

 A doctoral course which focuses on the development of research skills and inquiry methods.
 The student is exposed to various quantitative and qualitative approaches.
 In addition, the course provides students with an understanding of scientific inquiry, purpose and benefits of research, research-related ethical and legal issues, and sampling procedures.
+This is an approved doctoral research tools course.
 Prerequisites: Doctoral status and completion of 30 semester hours of doctoral level coursework or consent of instructor.

 COUN 650 - Inst Th & Meth in Coun Ed